ACT Test Day

 Taking a Break

-- If you take the ACT with writing, you will have five minutes before the writing test to take a short break.
+- If you take the ACT with writing, you will have time before the writing test to relax and sharpen your pencils.

 You’ve worked hard to prepare for the ACT, and that’s a big deal.
 We’re also working hard to ensure everyone has a fair and equal opportunity to demonstrate their academic achievement.

 We regularly review preventive measures to ensure every reasonable effort is made to deter and detect potential compromises to test security, while still enabling the greatest possible access for students.
 Our security measures include: